 During the year ended December 31, 2018, we used \$59.0 million of net cash in investing activities, primarily attributable to the \$58.7 million in net purchases of our short-term investments and \$0.3 million for the purchase of property and equipment.

 Financing Activities

-There were no cash flows from financing activities during the year ended December 31, 2017 and during the six months ended June 30, 2018.
+There were no cash flows from financing activities during the year ended December 31, 2017.